RuedigerVoigt/salted/README.md

     * Salted uses a configurable cache.
 If your check found some broken links and you fixed them within the cache lifetime (default: 24h), then the next run will only check the changed links.
     * It normalizes URLs.
 Because `https://www.example.com/index.html#one` and `https://www.example.com/index.html#two` point to the same page, only one check is performed.
 * *It is fast.*
     * Many linkcheckers work in a linear way - one link after another.
-This applications spawns many asynchronous worker threats that work in parallel and free up resources while waiting on a server's response.
+This application spawns many asynchronous worker threads that work in parallel and free up resources while waiting on a server's response.
     * Salted is much faster and can check dozens of links *per second* (depending on your connection).
 * *Salted can be used stand-alone or in a CI pipeline.*
      * The result can be written to standard out / the command line or to a file.